-In a recent survey of 614 HR leaders, conducted by Kronos Incorporated and Future Workplace, 87 percent of respondents cited improving employee retention as a critical priority in the face of burnout.
+In a survey of 614 HR leaders, conducted by Kronos Incorporated and Future Workplace, 87 percent of respondents cited improving employee retention as a critical priority in the face of burnout.

 “Employee burnout has reached epidemic proportions,” says Charlie DeWitt, vice president of business development at Kronos.
 “While many organizations take steps to manage employee fatigue, there are far fewer efforts to proactively manage burnout.
 Not only can employee burnout sap productivity and fuel absenteeism, but as this survey shows, it will undermine engagement and cause an organization’s top performers to leave the business altogether.”

 So how do you make sure that your organization doesn’t suffer from retention woes at the cost of employee burnout and otherwise in 2018?

 - 86 percent of HR professionals and senior executives believe new hires decide to stay or not within the first 6 months.

 - The average company loses 1 out of every 6 new hires each month for the first three months